 The lead site is the Christies Manchester, Professor Juan Valle.

-5. PHE Partnership Project – this has been a huge project for us and work has finished on the initial interrogation of Public Health England Dataset on NET patients, along with registries in Northern Ireland, Wales and Scotland.
+5. PHE Partnership Project – this has been a huge project for us and work has finished on the initial interrogation of Public Health England Dataset on Neuroendocrine Cancer patients, along with registries in Northern Ireland, Wales and Scotland.
 We are hugely grateful to all the contributors from each registry, and to our medical working group for their commitment to this project.
 To date UK information about incidence, prevalence and survival of persons with Neuroendocrine Neoplasms (NENs) has been lacking.
 From our completed work, this information is now available for the first time and our finalised paper has been sent for publication.

 Other 2018 collaborative publications are: